cchadirdjian13/BTM495-Project/README.md

 ### For Clients 👤
 - **Discover Services & Barbers**: Browse the available haircut services and view the barber directory.
 - **Smart Booking**: A multi-step wizard to pick a specific barber, a desired service, and an available date/time slot.
+Success is capped off with a rewarding, smooth SVG/CSS animated scissor cutting sequence.
+- **Bilingual Interface**: Toggle seamlessly between French and English inside the dashboard.
 - **Manage Appointments**: Keep track of scheduled haircuts, confirm past ones, and securely handle payments.
 - **Leave Reviews**: Share feedback and provide a 1-to-5 star rating on completed appointments.
-- **Live Notifications**: Get instant alerts via the navigation bell when a barber confirms an appointment.
+- **Live Notifications**: Get instant in-app alerts and simulated localized SMS/Email notifications securely processed over the backend.

 ### For Barbers ✂️
 - **Set Availability**: Define working hours by generating specific time blocks within a given date.